rushita-vachhani/INFO6150-Assignments/README.md

 # Healthy Recipes & Nutrition Tips — README

 ## 1) Project Overview
-A single-page website with a sticky header, hero, “Nutrition Corner” (with table + details/summary + aside), a “Featured Recipes” section, and a footer with contact info and a side-by-side form.
+A single-page website with a sticky header, hero, “Nutrition Corner” (with table + details/summary + aside), a “Featured Recipes” section, a footer with contact information & form.

 Files
 ```